Homomorphisms between braid groups: Rotations and curves

 As discussed above, the goal of this section is to prove the following proposition.

 \begin{proposition} Let $n \geq 3$, let $k \in \{1,2\}$, let $\epsilon \in \{\pm 1\}$, and let $c$ be an essential simple closed curve in $S_{0,n+1}$.
 Then

 \end{proposition}

-The basic idea of the proof of Proposition~\ref{prop:cake1} is that if we had $i(c,\bar \alpha_k(c))=0$, then we could find an arc $\delta$ in $S_{0,n+1}$ that is disjoint from its image $\bar \alpha_k(\delta)$ (take $\delta$ to be any arc in the interior of $c$, that is, the complementary component not containing the distinguished marked point $p$).
+The basic idea of the proof of Proposition~\ref{prop:cake1} is that if, say, $i(c,\bar \alpha_k(c))=0$, then there exists an arc $\delta$ in $S_{0,n+1}$ that is disjoint from its image $\bar \alpha_k(\delta)$ (take $\delta$ to be any arc in the interior of $c$, that is, the complementary component not containing the distinguished marked point $p$).
 We would like to show that this is impossible.
-The following lemma proves a version of the desired statement for arcs, with the mapping class $\bar \alpha_k$ represented by a Euclidean rotation.
+To this end, Lemma~\ref{lemma:cake} below gives a version of Proposition~\ref{prop:cake1} for arcs.

 We first require some setup that will be used throughout this section.
-Let $R_1$ be the open unit disk in the Euclidean plane with $n$ marked points equally spaced on a circle centered at the origin, and let $R_2$ be open unit disk in the Euclidean plane with $n-1$ marked points equally spaced on a circle centered at the origin and with one additional marked point at the origin.
+Let $R_1$ be the open unit disk in the Euclidean plane with $n$ marked points equally spaced on a circle centered at the origin, and let $R_2$ be the open unit disk in the Euclidean plane with $n-1$ marked points equally spaced on a circle centered at the origin and with one additional marked point at the origin.
 Let $r_1$ denote the clockwise rotation of $R_1$ by $2\pi/n$ and let $r_2$ denote the clockwise rotation of $R_2$ by $2\pi/(n-1)$.
-Under appropriate identifications of $R_1$ and $R_2$ with $S_{0,n+1}$, the maps $r_1$ and $r_2$ correspond to $\bar \alpha_1$ and $\bar \alpha_2$, respectively.
+Under appropriate identifications of $R_1$ and $R_2$ with $S_{0,n+1} \! \setminus p$, the maps $r_1$ and $r_2$ correspond to $\bar \alpha_1$ and $\bar \alpha_2$, respectively.

 Let $k \in \{1,2\}$.
 By an \emph{arc} in $R_k$ we mean the image of an embedding $[0,1] \to R_k$ where the preimage of the set of marked points is $\{0,1\}$.
-We say that an arc is \emph{essential} if it is not homotopic (through arcs) to a marked point.
+We say that an arc is \emph{essential} if it is not homotopic (through arcs) into a (small neighborhood of a) marked point.
 When we say that two arcs in $R_k$ are disjoint, we mean this in the strictest possible sense: we mean that their interiors are disjoint and also that their endpoints are disjoint.